nitchon/covid_mental_health/README.md

 ![image](https://user-images.githubusercontent.com/107419765/183315547-b1a0a40f-3cae-4bc3-8661-856223c0dbac.png)

 Based on the graphed data, women have a higher percentage of depression symptoms.
-This is an example of sampling bias, since research shows men will most likely not express feelings of depression as easily as women do.
-Another potential sampling bias is if women or men are more likely to answer a phone survey.  (https://www.psychologytoday.com/us/blog/pop-psych/201607/why-women-are-more-depressed-men)
+Further research shows hormonal risk factors and gender stereotypes, such as the concept that men refrain from expressing their emotions due to upholding a masculine identity, indicate it is not surprising women have higher ratees of depression than men.
+Furthermore, feminism is a promiment concept due to women feeling their role as a housewife is under-valued by society, or they are not an equal in the work place. (https://www.psychologytoday.com/us/blog/pop-psych/201607/why-women-are-more-depressed-men)

 Vax Rate vs Mental Wellbeing in Select States